-LCs build bridges — between the academic and co-curricular aspects of your education and between learning on campus and off, whether that means a field trip kayaking down local waterways, visiting nearby tiny houses, or dinner at a faculty member’s home.
+LC builds bridges — between the academic and co-curricular aspects of your education and between learning on campus and off, whether that means a field trip kayaking down local waterways, visiting nearby tiny houses, or dinner at a faculty member’s home.

-2018-19 Learning Communities at NVU–Johnson
+2020-21 Learning Community at NVU–Johnson

-Art and Earth Learning Community
+Art and Ethics

 Field trips to art centers and art museums and getting out in nature will connect you with people who share your interests and help you build a strong foundation for success (and fun) at NVU – Johnson.

 This LC is designed for all majors.
 Students entering in Art, Media Arts, and Environmental Sciences are encouraged to enroll.

 We hope that you will join us in this Learning Community!